tencent cloud

 rd_kafka_conf_set(conf, "api.version.request.timeout.ms", "10000", NULL, 0);

-// Security protocol, with the default value being plaintext.
+// Security protocol, default is plaintext

 rd_kafka_conf_set(conf, "security.protocol", "plaintext", NULL, 0);